-Category: flotsam
+Category: flotsam (Page 2 of 4)

-• Flotsam 12: early June linkathon
+Flotsam 12: early June linkathon

-A list of interesting R/Stats quickies to keep the mind distracted: A long draft Advanced Data Analysis from an Elementary Point of View by Cosma Shalizi, in which he uses R to drive home the message.
+• A long draft Advanced Data Analysis from an Elementary Point of View by Cosma Shalizi, in which he uses R to drive home the message.
 Not your average elementary point of view.
-Good notes by Frank Davenport on starting using R with data from […]

 Flotsam 11: mostly on books

-‘No estaba muerto, andaba the parranda’† as the song says.
+‘No estaba muerto, andaba the parranda’ as the song says.
 Although rather than partying it mostly has been reading, taking pictures and trying to learn how to record sounds.
 Here there are some things I’ve come across lately.

 Pythonic links

-Before I forget: a few links about starting up in Python for scientific projects: Now if we had a great Python library for linear mixed models life would be easier.
+Now if we had a great Python library for linear mixed models life would be easier.

 Mid-September flotsam